 What is the molecular mass of sulfuric acid (H2SO4)?

-Sulfuric acid is made up of 2 hydrogen atoms, 1 sulfur atom and 4 oxygen atoms.
+Each sulfuric acid molecule contains 2 hydrogen atoms, 1 sulfur atom, and 4 oxygen atoms.
 So the molecular mass is:

 Molecular mass of H2SO4 = (2 x mass of hydrogen) + (1 x mass of sulfur) + (4 x mass of oxygen)

 Plug these values into the formula.